hande-qmc/hande/documentation/manual/tutorials/shoulder.rst

     plt.loglog(qmc_data2['# H psips'], (qmc_data2['# H psips'] / qmc_data2['N_0']), label='initial population = 800')
     plt.legend(loc="best")
     plt.xlabel('# particles')
-    plt.ylabel('# particles / # particles on reference determinant')
+    plt.ylabel('# particles / # particles on reference')

 .. review - JSS: what do we mean by stable?

 We see that the calculation with a larger initial population overshoots the shoulder.
 However, it still forms a shoulder and is stable.
+By stable we refer to the fact that the total population and also the ratio of total to reference population stays roughly constant shortly after the target total population as specified by the user has been reached.

+The overshooting can be explained by considering that the only significant difference between the two curves above is that they start with a different population at the reference.
+Before they reach a shoulder, their population growth follows a very similar exponential growth (gradients on the log plot are very similar).
+The simulation with the greater initial behaviour has its spawning probabilies etc scaled up by about the ratio of the inital populations of the two simulations as compared to the other simulation.
+Given that both simulations describe the same system, the two graphs join when the ground wavefunction is represented by the distributions of particles (i.e. after the shoulder) as then the ratio of total to reference population should be the same for a given total population.

+.. [#] The graphs were plotted with matplotlib, http://matplotlib.org/